stevenktruong/math-website/data/classes/22w.32b.2/index.md

 The password to all of my Zoom meetings for this class is `fubini`.

-For the first two week of this quarter, our discussions will be on Zoom.
+For the month of January, our discussions will be on Zoom.
 I will be recording and uploading any parts where I lecture to Bruin Learn.

 ### Office Hours